-Direct Habitat loss Impact on protected species Air Quality Water Quality Recreational Pressures Water Quantity Change in Surrounding Land Use Invasive Species Is MRNP likely to impact upon this site No No No No No No No No Possible effects in combination with other plans None.
-The adopted Local Plan includes policy to ensure that development is only permitted where it can be demonstrated that there will not be an adverse effect upon the integrity of the River Mease SAC.
-Assessment of effects and why not considered significant Whilst the Mavesyn Ridware Neighbourhood Plan Area is within 15km of the River Mease SAC, it is outside of the River Mease SAC catchment area.
+Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Is LANP likely to impact upon this site No No No No No No No No Possible effects in combination with other plans ed Local Plan includ on the integrity of t • s only permitted wi nere it can be demo onstrated that there will not be an

+Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Assessment of effects and why not considered significant Whilst the neighbourhood area is within 15km of the River Mease SAC, it is outside of the River Mease SAC catchment area.
 As such no significant effects are likely.
-Conclusion: No sig Conclusion: No significant effects
+Conclusion: No si gnificant effects